 The move from analogue to digital; and from voice to data; show the way forward for future radio communications.

-Experience with AIS has shown that TDMA techniques can enable hundreds of users to effectively and efficiently share vast amounts of data using only four channels – AIS 1, AIS 2 for safety of navigation purposes and AIS channels 75 and 76 for satellite detection of AIS.

-Selection of appropriate bandwidth given the constraints of required range, data rates and channel availability means that narrow band techniques should be considered.

 2.1 International Organizations

-Co-operation and coordination between International, Intergovernmental and other organizations including IMO, ITU, ICAO, WMO, IHO, IALA, IEC, IMEA, CIRM, and RTCM is necessary to ensure an effective approach to maritime communications to support e-Navgation and other developments.
+Co-operation and coordination between International, Intergovernmental and other organizations including IMO, ITU, ICAO, WMO, IHO, IALA, IEC, IMEA, CIRM, and RTCM is necessary to ensure an effective approach to maritime communications to support e-Navigation and other developments.

 Co-ordination with ITU is required to secure access to radio spectrum to support e-Navigation communications technology.

-IALA national administrations are encouraged to ask their national representatives at ITU to support the MRCP.
+IALA national administrations are encouraged to ask their national representatives at ITU to support the Communication Manual.